Have you ever found yourself down the rabbit hole of personal development and self-help?

-I will forewarn you, though, you may not find it easy at first, or ever.
+I will forewarn you, though, that you may not find it easy at first, or ever.
 And this powerful daily motivator may not be for those unwilling to do whatever it takes to reach that next level of mastery.

-Most of us are so distracted each day with a four-page to-do list.
+Most of us are so distracted each day by a four-page to-do list.
 Our packed calendars, and a million other things, that we can’t consciously disrupt our patterns to realign our focus and motivation.